RiversideValley/Graphite/.github/README.md

 ![Screenshot-NoBackgroundCrop,Margin,NoRoundedCorner](https://github.com/user-attachments/assets/ec2fa1dd-2990-48e0-a747-97b5cc87b9ac)

-Introducing **Fire Browser**, a beautiful, blazingly fast web browser built with Microsoft's powerful `WindowsAppSDK` and `WebView2`.
+Introducing **Graphite**, a beautiful, blazingly fast web browser built with Microsoft's powerful `WindowsAppSDK` and `WebView2`.
 It leverages Microsoft Entra for secure login and offers a suite of powerful features designed to enhance your browsing experience.

 ## 📋 Features